 The first tier can be started on a site you own, or on another relevant site that you do not.
 You then start working to bring attention to that site and from that site to your own.
 The tactic and strategy is to build an authority in your niche and build your brand.

 Tiered link building takes advantage of the way Google spiders and structures the web.
-The strategy is effective, and will remain effective, as long as it is applied properly.
+The strategy is effective and will remain effective, as long as it is applied properly.

-Poor Content: Poorly written or spun content is one of the largest mistakes web owners make when creating their campaign.
+Poor Content: Poorly written or spun content is one of the largest mistakes web owners make when creating their campaigns.
 It can be tedious to create content, and spinning content correctly can be even more tedious, but without it, the campaign will fail.

 Poor Target Site List: This is an essential part of the campaign, and many people neglect taking the proper steps to ensure success.
-Target sites should be related to topic on your site, have clean and clear content, and have a decent Google ranking.
+Target sites should be related to the topic on your site, have clean and clear content, and have a decent Google ranking.
 Linking up with sites, just for the sake of gaining links is no longer an effective method, and can actually cause your site to lose rankings within the search engines.

 Once you establish your target sites, be sure you maintain them regularly.
-Remove any low quality sites from your campaign; having that link does not help you, it can hurt you.
+Remove any low-quality sites from your campaign; having that link does not help you, it can hurt you.

 Not Spreading Focus: If you are focused only on tiered link building, you are losing out on a variety of other techniques that could earn your site the attention it deserves.
-A tiered link building campaign is much more effective when used with other link building tactics.
+A tiered link-building campaign is much more effective when used with other link-building tactics.